prof-rossetti/gwu-badm-2301-201509/COMMUNICATIONS.md

  + [how to emoji](https://slack.zendesk.com/hc/en-us/articles/202931348-Emoji-and-emoticons)

-## Documents
+## Instructional Materials

-All class documents and instructions are available online in a public [GitHub](https://github.com/) repository.
+All class documents and instructional materials are available online in a public [GitHub](https://github.com/) repository.

 > bookmark this: https://github.com/gwu-business/badm-2301

+At any given time, documents in the repository may be at different stages of ideation and completion.
+The word `todo` signifies intention of updating a document.

+If you see a typo, or would like to contribute to the materials, feel free to edit any of the documents (requires a GitHub account; ask an instructor how to "commit").

+For convenience, some instructional materials, like the Syllabus, will be posted to Blackboard as well.
+ These documents will be versioned, and may be out-of-date at some times.

 ## Email

 All members of the Learning Community have **GWU-issued email addresses**, which may be used for email communications.
 If emailing an instructor, include `BADM-2301` in the subject.

-## Blackboard
+## Assignment Submission

 Most assignments will be submitted through [Blackboard](http://www.blackboard.com/), mostly for privacy reasons.